docs

 • Default: "dist"

 Output directory, relative to the config file.
-The compiler owns this path. build --clean removes it, and pack output is written under it.
+The compiler owns this path: build --clean removes it, and all build output is written under it.
 Should be in .gitignore.
-See Workspace Layout for the structure written here.
+See Workspace Layout.

 • Type: "retail" | "custom"